srimantapal205/Subject-Wise-Question---Answer/Azuere DataBricks/frequentlyaskedinterviewquestions.md

-Here are **20 frequently asked interview questions and answers on Databricks** tailored for a **Data Engineer** role.
+Here are **frequently asked interview questions and answers on Databricks** tailored for a **Data Engineer** role.
 These questions cover practical scenarios, architecture, Spark optimizations, integrations, and real-world usage in a production environment.

 ---